2022 Nong Bua Lamphu massacre: Perpetrator

-Khamrab had been a drug addict since high school; in January 2022, he had been arrested for possessing methamphetamine.
+Panya had been a drug addict since high school; in January 2022, he had been arrested for possessing methamphetamine.
 At the same time, he was treated for mental illness.
 He was dismissed from the police force in either 2021 or June 2022 as a result of his addiction.
-Earlier on the day of the attack, Khamrab attended a court hearing regarding his drug offences.
+Earlier on the day of the attack, Panya attended a court hearing regarding his drug offences.
 He was scheduled to appear for another hearing the next day.
 He had applied for a job at the Uthai Sawan Tambon Administrative Organisation but was refused.
 The organisation is in the same compound as the nursery, which his son attended.

-Although a motive has not been established, police understand that Khamrab was plagued by marital and financial troubles.
+Although a motive has not been established, police understand that Panya was plagued by marital and financial troubles.
 He was separated from his wife.
-Colleagues recalled Khamrab experiencing mood swings and said that he was not well-liked.
+Colleagues recalled Panya experiencing mood swings and said that he was not well-liked.
 He had allegedly threatened a bank manager with a pistol after being found sleeping instead of carrying out guard duties at the bank.
 He also argued with his wife over a suspected affair, and with a neighbour after holding disruptive house parties.
 An argument had occurred between Khamrab and his wife on the morning of the attack.
-An Isaaan Record interview also presented bullying of the perpetrator's stepson at the nursery and shunning of his girlfriend by the locals as possible causes.
+An Isaan Record interview also presented bullying of the perpetrator's stepson at the nursery and shunning of his girlfriend by the locals as possible causes.

-Khamrab legally purchased the 9mm SIG Sauer pistol used in the attack.
-Initial investigations did not find any drugs in his body in the 72 hours before the attack.
+Panya had legally purchased the 9mm SIG Sauer P365 semi-automatic pistol used in the attack.
+Initial investigations and autopsy did not find any drugs in his body in the 72 hours before the attack.

 Aftermath

-Police lieutenant general Kitti Praphat arrived in Nong Bua Lamphu province to initiate a manhunt for Khamrab.
+Police lieutenant general Kitti Praphat arrived in Nong Bua Lamphu province to initiate a manhunt for Panya.
 Police advised people living in the area of the attack to be cautious as Khamrab's whereabouts were unknown.
 Thailand's prime minister, Prayut Chan-o-cha ordered relevant agencies to help the wounded and open an investigation into the event.
 The Hanuman Crime Suppression Division and Arintaraj 26 units were present at the scene after the attack.

 Prayut visited Nong Bua Lamphu on 7 October to visit survivors and victims' families.
 Daycare centres in the area were closed, while all government institutions were instructed to fly their flags at half-mast.
 Thailand's interior ministry said it would review and reinforce drug and gun ownership laws.
 On 10 October, Prayut ordered law enforcement agencies to tighten controls on gun ownership and crack down on drug use.